jordanjones98/indie-project/README.md

 ## Problem Statement

-I run a remote controll car/truck offroad race track in Burlington, Wisconsin.
+I run a remote control car/truck offroad race track in Burlington, Wisconsin.
 We frequently hold races that are open to the public.
 Most of the time people either show up late, or forget to sign up before the races start.
 This causes confusion on our end, and the customers.
 Also, it can be kind of a pain to sign up when you are trying to get ready.